Midnex/MovodaQuests/README.md

 * Reminder to escape all special characters when using Markdown formatting.
 * All items, spells, and locations should be linked to the Movoda wiki pages.
 All links should be italic, to show they go to an external site.
 * Movoda and Vessi, city names, Item Names, spells, and Skills should always have the first later capitalized.
+* Make sure to add the author name for quests and link to their Movoda wiki.
 ### Notes
 We do not want to direct players on what we think a player should do.
 We all know the saying about opinions.
 Therefore we only want facts listed on quests.
 * Notes are not allowed